nounnetwork/app/README.md

 # app
-Noun Project is a #P2P Decentralized #Poker Platform Built on @Tronfoundation.
+Noun Project is a #P2P Decentralized #Poker Platform Built on @tronprotocol.